Independence Day (Ford novel)

-Independence Day is a 1995 novel by Richard Ford and the sequel to Ford's 1986 novel The Sportswriter.
+Independence Day is a 1995 novel by American writer Richard Ford and the sequel to Ford's 1986 novel The Sportswriter.
 This novel is the second in what is now a five-part series, the first being The Sportswriter.
-It was followed by The Lay of the Land (2006), Let Me Be Frank With You (2014) and Be Mine (2023).
+It was followed by The Lay of the Land (2006), Let Me Be Frank With You (2014), and Be Mine (2023).
 Independence Day won the Pulitzer Prize and PEN/Faulkner Award for Fiction in 1996, becoming the first novel ever to win both awards in a single year.

 Plot summary

 The novel follows Frank Bascombe, a New Jersey real estate agent (and ex-sportswriter), through the titular holiday weekend as he visits his ex-wife, his troubled son, his current lover, the tenants of one of his properties and some clients of his who have been having trouble finding the perfect house.
 It focuses in particular on a car trip with his son to the Basketball and Baseball Halls of Fame.
 Similar in form and common themes to John Updike's Rabbit novels, Independence Day is a pastoral meditation on a man reaching middle age and assessing his place in life and the greater world.